neerajjain123/OCAJPDOC/amazon/qes.md

 ## Question 6

-- **Who was your most difficult customer?** or
+- **Who was your most difficult customer?**
-- **Tell me about a time when you went above and beyond the call of duty for a customer.
-Why did you take the action you did?
-What was the outcome?**

 **Answer**
-MTN camerroon was the best example where we were deploying the payment gateway for their wifi on demand services.
-They had a genuine problem where around midnight there were serge in the payment failures and consumer were impacted.
-They reported the issue to my opeartion team which further dealyed the resolution since team shugged it off saying that issue was at the bakend system and API SLA is breaching.
+MTN cameroon was the best example where we had deployed our wifi on demand solution.
+They had a genuine problem where around midnight there were surge in the payment failures and consumer were impacted.
+They reported the issue to my operation team but team shrugged it off saying that issue is at the charging system and API SLA is breaching.
 Than issue escalated and came to me.
-I looked into the problem and relaized that it might not be our issue but certianly the platform as a whole.
-When we debug the problem we realized that OCS(Ericssion server) was breaching the SLA but issue was not with the Ericssion but with the network latency.
-Later it was identified thet nwtwork were congested since DB backup between two sites and using the same network.
+I looked into the problem and realized that is correct and most of the request is having read timeout.
+When we debug the problem we realized that OCS(Ericsson server) was breaching the SLA.

+Later issue was not with the Ericsson either.
+Later it was identified that network were congested since DB backup between two sites and using the same network.

+difficult customers Trait:

+- The Bully

+This type of difficult customer is quick to anger, very aggressive, highly critical, impatient, rude, arrogant and often verbally abusive.

+- Mr. Know-it-all

+I am sure you’ve met this kind of person before.
+They seem to know everything about everything, including your business, product or service.

+- The Habitual Complainer

+Generally, customers complain.
+And it’s a good thing because complaints can be a very rich source of positive and constructive feedback for your business.

 ## Question 7 (co)